 Chef Jarra’s Chicken Kebabs Recipe

-Try letting your kids take over in the kitchen once and a while
+Try letting your kids take over in the kitchen once in a while

 Photo by Martha Busse